 Become a part of Malta's colorful celebration of the traditional Catholic holiday of Good Friday.
 The Maltese express their spiritual beliefs on this occasion with an elaborately-costumed parade in Zebbbug that is filled with purple pageantry and an experience to behold!
 Let BCD guide you other local Good Friday traditions being practiced in Vittoriosa, one of Malta's 'Three Cities.'
 BCD scouts out the most authentic experiences for you!

 Fascinated by Celtic spirituality?
+Want to know more about Celtic Rituals?
 Meet Dara Molloy, a Celtic priest and author who gives you the lay of the land of his adopted home of Inis Mor, one of Ireland’s three Aran Islands.
-Discover the legends behind the sites & traditions of Inis Mor such as Dun Aengus, Na Seacht dTeampaill & St John’s festival.
-Let BCD take you on a spiritual journey informing you of local people and sharing their wisdom with you!
+Discover the legends behind

 Searching for breathtaking natural beauty?
 Interested in Mayan culture?
 A fan of hand-made textiles?
 Let BCD give you the highlights of Guatemala's Lake Atitlan!
 Meet Rilaj Mam, the spirit guardian of the Tz'utuhil people.
 Discover the Tz’utuhil legend with a Romeo and Juliet-esque plot!
 Connect with Angelina, who shares the story behind her art!
 BCD's insightful reporting gives you the lay of the cultural landscape in a way no other site does.

-On the shores of Lake Peipsi in southeastern Estonia, the Old Believers live on the Onion Route; the history behind their chief crop on the Russian/Estonia border has roots in religious reforms.
+In southeastern Estonia, the Russian Old Believers live on the Onion Route; the history behind their chief crop on the Russian/Estonia border has roots in religious reforms.
 The Old Believer faith is in rich in traditions: clean & dirty sides of the house, sweet tea ceremony, patterns that tell life stories, symbolic grave markers & cherished Slavonic texts.